 - What do you want to discuss or decide at the board/committee/management team level?

 - Are there other ways to invest that may allow you more time to focus on your core mission?

 - Do you want more control over the types of companies to which your portfolio has exposure?

 - Do you have a team in place that has expertise to make investment decisions or does that sit with the board or a committee, do they have the necessary investment expertise?

-Investment advice in action for a large UK charitable trust
+Investment advice in action for a large charitable trust

-One large charitable trust we worked with in the UK wanted to build a longer-term strategy, incorporating sustainability and the ability to fund the grants at the core of the trust’s mission.
+One large charitable trust we worked with wanted to build a longer-term strategy, incorporating sustainability and the ability to fund the grants at the core of the trust’s mission.
 The trust’s investments were not well diversified and were exposed to potentially significant risk from falling asset prices.

 Meanwhile, the trustee board needed to manage the operational aspects of its investments, however its in-house team didn’t have the resources and expertise to do so.

 We worked with the trustee board to develop a clear strategy that was designed to support a sustainable level of grants each year, while seeking to retain the real value of trust assets over the long term.
 Together, we implemented a robust, diversified and ESG-aware investment strategy, helping reduce risk and position the fund to access potential opportunities.

 Common questions from non-profit investors